Wyntuition/jekyll-now/todo/02-work-internal.md

                         - I have seen many examples of meetings in person being more productive than remote, whiteboarding, talking etc.
                         - keeping pulse: we do have inputs, such as Jeff's slide.
 CMS - absolutely we could influence that.
                         - People absolutely want and should get more fb
+                        - the group will totally influence the meeting as well, this is just a starting point.

 Fadi, 1/18/18